Rahul-Barick/postman-newman/README.md

 ## Newman

-1. Using Newman, one can run and test a Postman Collections directly from the command-line.
-2. We Write Tests in Postman, then export the collection and use Newman to run them
+1. We Write Tests in Postman, then export the collection and use Newman to run them directly from the command-line.

 ## Install Newman